tripdatabase/tripclick/index.md

 | Number of queries in the test sets <br> (HEAD / TORSO / TAIL) | 1,175 / 1,175 / 1,175 |

 ### Getting the Data
+We offer the following three resource packages listed below:
+* TripClick Logs Dataset
+* TripClick IR Benchmark
+* TripClick Training Package for Deep Learning Models

+One or more of the listed above can be requested for free via an [email to Jon](mailto:Jon@TripDatabase.com?subject=[TripClick Dataset]%20Data%20Request).
+Please, specify ...
 ### Experiments
 ### Terms and Conditions
 ### Legal Notices